 Residency awardees must:

-- Attend the studio a minimum of 16 hours a week.
+- Attend the studio for at least 16 hours a week

-- Produce x 3 pieces of online content over the course of the residency
+- Each produce x 4 pieces of online content for the Artquest website over the period of the residency

 - Attend x 6 one to one mentoring meetings with appointed mentors

 - Establish a peer mentoring group with their studio mates and x 8 other external artists that meets x 8 times over the course of the year

 - Participate in a public facing event about their practices and experiences

 - Check you meet the eligibility criteria for the award

 - Decide on the other 3 artists you want to share the studio with

 - Check they meet the eligibility criteria for the award

 - Have a conversation with them to confirm they are happy to be put forward for the award, will accept the award if selected and can meet the award conditions